metosin/spec-tools/README.md

 ## Dynamic conforming

 Spec-tools loans from the awesome [Schema](https://github.com/plumatic/schema) by separating specs (what) from conformers (how).
 Spec Records contain a dynamical conformer, which can be instructed at runtime to use a suitable conforming function for that spec.
-Specs can conform differently, e.g. when reading data from JSON or Transit.
+This enables Specs to conform differently in different runtime condition, e.g. when reading data from JSON vs Transit.

 Spec Record conform is by default a no-op.
 Binding a dynamic var `spec-tools.core/*conforming*` with a function of `spec => spec-conformer` will cause the Spec to be conformed with the selected spec-conformer. `spec-tools.core` has helper functions for setting the binding: `explain`, `explain-data`, `conform` and `conform!`.